 The Merkato is a huge area packed with people and a constant stream of deliverymen with either carts or huge stacks of boxes on their heads and shoulders.
 It was hard to find the interesting areas such as the colorful basket vendors, the spice vendors, and of course, the souvenir area.
 After finally finding the souvenir area, a guy latched on to me and I gave him 60 BIR to show me around the whole market.
 He took me to places that I had mostly already found on my own just by wandering around.

-The Merkato was a hectic area and it really got crowded in the afternoon.
+The Merkato was a hectic and it really got crowded in the afternoon.
 The best time to visit is in the morning when it is easier to walk around.

 Next I negotiated a taxi to the Holy Trinity Cathedral and the tomb of Haile Selassie.
-I bought a ticket to enter and found out that they only open the church when someone gets a ticket.
+I bought a ticket to enter and found out that they only open the church when someone buys a ticket.
 The priest opened it for me and turned on a few lights but it was still extremely dark inside and I couldn't really see anything so it was a bust.
 When we were inside, it started pouring rain so I didn't even get to take good photos of the exterior.

-At the church, a guy latched on to me and gave me the entire history of religion in Ethiopia.
+At the church, another guy latched on to me and gave me the entire history of religion in Ethiopia.
 He guided me to a nearby restaurant and assured me that the food was okay for tourists.

 After ditching my new friend, eating another typical injera meal with my hands, and having an Ethiopian coffee, I walked the one KM back to the Denver Boutique Hotel.